-Thuja Green Giant - The Ultimate Fast Growing Privacy Screen.
-Beautiful as a specimen tree or windbreak with extremely uniform pyramidal shape, good disease and pest resistance, and intensely fragrant foliage that makes wonderful cut branches for Holiday arrangements!
+Thuja Green Giant - The ultimate fast growing privacy screen.
+Four value-priced plants will give you 20' of fast-growing, beautiful evergreen privacy!
+Extremely uniform pyramidal shape, good disease and pest resistance, and intensely fragrant foliage that makes wonderful cut branches for holiday decorating!

-When you order trees from GreatGardenPlants.com, you'll receive 2 feet tall Thuja plants in 1 Gallon Containers!
+When you order trees from GreatGardenPlants.com, you'll receive 3 feet tall Thuja plants in 1 gallon containers!
 These plants have been grown for over 2 years, and carefully hand selected for highest quality before shipping.

 - Grows over 3' a year